gzd2032/udacity-capstone/backend/README.md

 ## Getting Started

+This backend API follows the Casting Agency models as described in the capstone project instructions.
+This API was designed to streamline a company that is responsible for creating movies and managing and assigning actors to those movies.

+## Background

 This project is the culminations of lessons learned in Udacity's Full Stack Nanodegree program.
 This includes the use of flask sqlalchemy to manage data stored in a relational sql database, creating an API with routes based on the Model View Controller(MVC) design pattern, integrating the API with a 3rd party authentication application, and hosting the application on a cloud-based server.

 In addition, I used the feedback from previous project reviews and incorporated the application factory pattern and blueprints to create a scalable backend application.